evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 The cargo capacity in the trunk is 500 liters.
 The maxium weight of the car is 3400kg, and with the base weight of 2890 kg, you can max load 510 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.
+### Availability & Pricing

+This model had a world premiere on 18.10.2022, and deliveries started in December 2023.